BREXIT: Post-Brexit pensions regulation would require balancing of business burdens and consumer protections, says expert

 Interestingly, the names of all employers operating the scheme will be published on Revenue's website after the Scheme has expired.

 Penalties will also apply to any abuse of the Scheme such as self-declaring incorrectly, not providing funds to employee, non-adherence to Revenue, or any other relevant guidelines.

 Employers must not operate this scheme for any employee who is making a claim for duplicate support from the Department - for example, Pandemic Unemployment Payment.

-PUP is available to all employees and the self-employed who have lost their job due to the Covid-19 pandemic and will be in place for the duration of the crisis.
-The government has issued guidelines on those who can apply for the payment.
+PUP is available to all employees and the self-employed who have lost their job due to the Covid-19 pandemic.
+Those who are self-employed will be paid through the Department rather than through the Revenue scheme.
+The governmetn has issued guidelines on those who can apply for the payment.

-If an employee has one adult and one or more dependent children they have been advised to claim a Jobseeker's Payment instead of the Covid-19 Pandemic Payment.
-This is because the employee may claim an additional allowance for their adult dependent and child dependents, which will bring their weekly payment to in excess of the €350 weekly payment due under the emergency Covid-19 Pandemic Unemployment Payment.
+If an employee has one adult and one or more dependent children they have been advised to claim a Jobseeker's Payment instead of PUP.
+This is because the employee may claim an additional allowance for their adult dependent and child dependents, which may increase their weekly payment above the maximum due under PUP.

 The Department has asked people to be mindful of social distancing recommendations and to avoid their local Intreo office where possible.

 There are three ways workers can apply for this payment remotely:

 The 1967 Redundancy Payments Act permits an employer to lay an employee off if the employer: